orcc/rvccaltut/net.sf.orcc.tutorial/README.md

 3. [Guarded actions](./src/net/sf/orcc/tutorial/l03GuardedActions).
 The way to restrict actions executions with conditions is introduced.
 4. [States](./src/net/sf/orcc/tutorial/l04States).
 The memory (or *states*) of actors which can affect the consequent executions is introduced.
 5. [Schedules](./src/net/sf/orcc/tutorial/l05Schedules).
 Schedules is a convienient way to implement finite state machines.
 6. [Priorities](./src/net/sf/orcc/tutorial/l06Priorities).
-RCV CAL allows prioritize actions firings.
+RCV CAL allows give priorities to actions.